 - Access to all of Pi's connectors

 - Features vents on the bottom, top, left and right walls

 - Features a slot for a GPIO ribbon cable

-- Works with any Raspberry Pi with mounting holes, models A and B (won't work with a rev.1, or with a B+)
+- Designed for the Raspberry Pi model B, with mounting holes (won't work with a rev.1, or with a B+)

 - Outer dimensions: 101mm x 70mm x 33.3mm

 - Inner dimensions: 86mm x 55mm x 27.6mm (may vary due to thickness variations on acrylic plates)

 - 3mm thick black acrylic case (6 pieces)

 - 2x Pi Camera mounting plates (clear acrylic)